-As-built drawing features may be surveyed using traditional surveying methods or Real Time Kinematic (RTK) corrected Global Position System (GPS) methods.
 All points that are collected utilizing GPS surveying methods (including control points) shall be submitted with the degree of accuracy listed for each survey point.
 Coordinates and measurements that are provided using GPS technologies shall be classified as either Critical (C) or Noncritical (NC) in terms of the degree of accuracy required for those survey points.
 Critical coordinates and measurements shall generally be considered as any points used for establishing control (horizontal and vertical) or for purposes of attaining vertical positioning of sanitary or storm sewer rim and invert elevations (including pump stations), or where horizontal or vertical tolerance of the specific feature is minimal.
-All Critical coordinates and measurements shall be provided with a degree of accuracy of no greater than +/- 0.03 feet (sub-centimeter).
-All other GPS coordinates and measurements (horizontal and vertical) shall be considered Noncritical and shall in no case exceed a degree of accuracy of +/- 0.5 feet.
+All Critical coordinates and measurements shall be provided with a degree of accuracy of no greater than +/-0.03 feet (sub-centimeter) with a minimum observation time of 30 epochs.
+All other GPS coordinates and measurements (horizontal and vertical) shall be considered Noncritical and shall in no case exceed a degree of accuracy of +/-0.5 feet with a minimum observation time of 10 epochs.
+All GPS survey points shall be collected with a maximum Position Dilution of Precision (PDOP) value of 3.